Digitaria exilis: Harvest and post-harvest processing

 Most of the harvesting is still done by hand.
 As soon as the grains reach maturity, usually in July or August, men cut the fonio with sickles while women and children gather it into sheaves.
 A motor-driven mower may be used to assist in this.
 The sheaves must be stored in a dry and well ventilated area to prevent mould formation.
 During the dry season, sheaves are piled to large stacks in the sun to completely dry them.
 Threshing is done manually as well.
 Tractor-driven threshers are rarely used due to higher costs and a higher loss of the small grains.
 Grains are stored loosely.
 Hulls must be removed before consumption as they are not digestible.
-This process is traditionally carried out by women using mortars.
+This process is traditionally carried out by women using mortars with sand.
 After the fifth hulling, the fonio is called "whitened".
 Adhering grit and sand is washed away with the help of gourds.
 This process requires a highly skilled woman and up to 10 liters of clean water per one kilogram of fonio.
+The husk can also be "popped" over a flame and then pounded (a technique used among the Akposso that yields a toasted color grain).

-Industrial machinery has been developed to replace the traditional, labour-intensive process described above.
+Industrial machinery has been developed to replace the traditional, labour-intensive process.
+The invention of a simple fonio husking machine offers an easier mechanical method.
 It is possible to adapt rice threshing machines for use on fonio.
 Winnowing machines or rotational sieves may then be used to clean threshed seeds.
 CIRAD developed the GMBF hulling machine specifically for use on fonio.
 However, due to the high cost and performance of such machines, multiple villages must operate the machines together for the investment to be economically viable.

 Digitaria exilis is a crop that has not been pursued for domestication worldwide, but has many qualities that make it a good crop candidate.
 Digitaria exilis is an annual plant with a C4 metabolism and medium height.
 It can be planted on its own or in the marginal land, among other crops.
-Farmers value how quickly Digitaria exilis matures.
+Farmers value how quickly D. exilis matures.
 The crop reaches maturity in as little as six to eight weeks.